ReubenThomasJohn/Observing-Cloud-Resources/StepByStep.md

 21. Install the monitoring stack in the Kubernetes cluster using helm.
 `helm install prometheus prometheus-community/kube-prometheus-stack -f "starter/values.yaml" --namespace monitoring`

-22. Open Lens, add the cluster, enable the monitoring namespace, and check if prometheus and grafana have been deployed.
+22. Open Lens, add the cluster, select the monitoring namespace, and check if prometheus and grafana have been deployed.

 23. Log into Grafana using the credentials
 `user: admin & password: prom-operator`

 24. Inside postman, in the environment tab - add the public-ip as the public ip of the EC2 server, and the username as ubuntu.
-(Make sure the EC2 instance is still up and running)
+(Make sure the EC2 instance is still up and running) Only the ip must be added, and not the port number.
+Run it.

+25. Save the bearer token number.
+Paste it on line 116 in the `blackbox-values.yaml` file.

+26. In grafana, create the required dashboards.

+27. Then, install blackbox-exporter using ```helm install prometheus-blackbox-exporter prometheus-community/prometheus-blackbox-exporter -f "blackbox-values.yaml" --namespace monitoring```

+28. Import dashboard 7587 in Grafana.